Town of Cards

 Museum of Playing Cards

-Located inside the Altenburg Castle Walls you’ll find a beautiful collection of the earliest decks of cards.
-I love cards, and immediately I was enthralled with the various shapes, sizes, and designs of the old decks.
+Located inside the Altenburg Castle walls, you’ll find a beautiful collection of the earliest decks of cards.
+I love cards, and immediately, I was enthralled with the various shapes, sizes, and designs of the old decks.
 Some were made in Europe, but many were brought from the Far East.
-Not only were numerous old decks on display, but you were also able to learn about how the hand-made process designing and printing cards back in the 1900’s grew into industrial production of cards.
+Not only were numerous old decks on display, but you were also able to learn about how the hand-made process of designing and printing cards back in the 1900s grew into the industrial production of cards.
 The museum of playing cards is combined with other exhibitions from the castle museum.

 More info on the Museum of Playing Cards opening times and prices here